 The Space4Water Portal serves as:

-- a platform for interdisciplinary knowledge exchange on space solutions and technologies for water-related topics
+- a platform for interdisciplinary knowledge exchange on space technology and data (space-based solutions) for water-related topics

 - an initiative to make information in the field discoverable and comparable